-- Become empowered through the process of making movement choices, developing greater levels of confidence.
+- Become empowered through the process of making movement choices, developing greater levels of confidence;

-But for all of it’s benefits, improvisation can be trying for many students.
-Some are uncomfortable moving spontaneously, especially if they are being watched.
-This discomfort leads many students to feel “plan out” movement in advance so it looks and feels “good.”
-Many dancers end up copying movement they’ve seen before or stringing together technical steps with which they are familiar, for any number of reasons: it is comfortable and feels good, or it is what they think is expected of them, or they simply do not know how to move in a more organic way. that is unique to them.
+But for all of its benefits, improvisation can be difficult for many students.
+Some are uncomfortable moving spontaneously, especially if they are being watched by a teacher or other students.
+Because of this, many dancers end up copying movement they’ve seen before or stringing together steps with which they are familiar.
+Some dancers simply want to move in a way that is comfortable and feels good.
+Some are stuck in their own movement habits, and don’t know how to break them.
+Others feel the need to do what they think is expected of them.
+Still others they simply do not know how to move in a more organic way. that is unique to them.

-- move in different tempos
+- Move in different tempos;

 Boxes and Bubbles – This exercise has been adapted from one of my former professors at the University of Maryland, Patrik Widrig.
 The primary objective is to help students understand concepts related to space (backspace, levels, wingspan reach, etc.) and develop clear spatial intention in their movement.
 Have each dancer imagine that they are in a box that is as tall as they are from floor to finger stretched overhead, as wide as they are with arms outstretched, and as deep as they can reach front to back.
 On each plane of the box (top, bottom, front, back, each side) is a button.
 As the dancers improvise in the box, their movement goal is to hit the buttons with different body parts.
 This exercise can be adapted by:

-- encouraging dancers to use a range of body parts to press the button, not their hands and feet
+- Encouraging dancers to use a range of body parts to press the button, not their hands and feet;

-- making the imaginary box much larger or smaller
+- Making the imaginary box much larger or smaller;

-- having the dancers move the box through space as they travel across the floor or around the room
+- Having the dancers move the box through space as they travel across the floor or around the room;

-- having the dancers imagine that they are in a bubble, or pyramid, or other 3 dimensional shape
+- Having the dancers imagine that they are in a bubble, or pyramid, or other 3 dimensional shape;

-- having two or more dancers share a shape
+- Having two or more dancers share a shape.

 Monkeys in a Row – This is based on exercise I was introduced to as an undergraduate student at DeSales University.
 The primary objective is to help students understand the concept of negative space and to move in relationship to other dancers in space.
 One dancer starts in a shape of their choice on one side of the room.
 The next dancer moves in the negative space around the first dancer, then makes a shape connected to the first dancer.
 Each successive dancer follows suit, until all are in line, and the first dance moves down the line to the end.
 This exercise can be adapted by:

-- teaching students about weight sharing techniques like perching and counterbalance, and encouraging them to employ them as they move down the line
+- Teaching students about weight sharing techniques like perching and counterbalance, and encouraging them to employ them as they move down the line;

-- encouraging dancers to use different levels, qualities, and tempos
+- Encouraging dancers to use different levels, qualities, and tempos;

 Lumps of Clay – This exercise is loosely based on a practice shared with me by Graham Brown, who was in my graduate cohort at UMD.
 The primary object is to help dancers understand the concept of shape and to explore new ways of initiating movement.
 One dancer starts in a neutral position as a “lump of clay.”
 Their partner begins moving them, one body part at a time, sculpting them into new shapes.
 Once they have done this several times, the prompt of the “sculptor” can become a movement initiation.
 The “clay” dancer will follow the initiation of the sculptor and see the movement through to a resolution.
 This exercise can be adapted by:

-- turning the exercise into a game, similar to tag; rather than working in partners, several dancers start as “clay” while others are the “sculptors,” and any sculptor can interact with any clay lump, a designated signal could be used to change roles
+- Turning the exercise into a game, similar to tag.
+Rather than working in partners, several dancers start as “clay” while others are the “sculptors,” and any sculptor can interact with any clay lump, a designated signal could be used to change roles

 Visit my Resources page for tools that support a holistic teaching and creative practice.
 Keep in touch by signing up for my quarterly newsletter, or join me on Facebook at The Holistic Dance Teacher.